GeoffA12/mapping-services/README.md

 * Uses the Directions API for both functions
 * getRoute() function retrieves a route based on a start and end point
 * getEta() function retrives an a distance and derives an ETA
-* For further documentation look to vehicle_utils_doc.md
+* For further documentation look to the Mapbox driving api doc

 ### Vehicle Rendering ###